-On a sunny Saturday morning, 14th August 2021, I took an early bus to Branston to have a walk along the pathway which runs by the River Trent.
+On a sunny Saturday morning, 14th August 2021, I took an early morning bus to Branston to have a walk along the pathway which runs by the River Trent.
 It seems that it is becoming a Saturday morning tradition for me; last week I took an early train to Radcliffe on Trent to walk along a pathway which runs by the River Trent.

 In order to conserve energy for the walk, and not because I’m really lazy, I caught the bus from near my home to the town centre, from where I caught another bus to Branston.
 It was the Midland Classic X12 service towards Lichfield.
 I alighted near the road which leads down to Branston Golf and Country Club, where the path begins.